Hypnosis is a naturally occurring human state. It’s experienced in the following life situations:

 585 Mandana Blvd.
 Suite #1, Oakland CA 94610

-Tasha Pera is a Licensed Marriage and Family Therapist, who offers individual, relationship and family therapy to adults, adolescents and children.
-Her specialties include anxiety, depression, relational difficulties and eating disorders.
+Tasha Pera is a Licensed Marriage and Family Therapist, who offers individual, relationship and family therapy to adults and adolescents.
+Her specialties include anxiety, relational difficulties and life transitions.
 Her treatment modalities include Cognitive Behavioral Therapy, Mindfulness, Hypnotherapy and EMDR.
 Tasha was an acupressurist as a younger adult, and she has learned to integrate the positive aspects of “mind-body connection” in her work as a therapist.
 She draws upon her deep appreciation and respect for nature as a means to promote serenity.
 Tasha is comfortable working with people of any race, ethnicity, religion, gender or sexual preference.
-She has a genuine interest and appreciation for the uniqueness of individuals, a strong sense of empathy, and is optimistic that healing and resolution are possible for all human beings
+She has a genuine interest and appreciation for the uniqueness of individuals, a strong sense of empathy, and is optimistic that healing and resolution are possible for all human beings.
+Currently, Tasha offers an empowerment group for young women, ages 14-18, with an emphasis on positive view of identity, emotional regulation and development of peer leadership skills.

 Rulik is a profoundly patient, accepting and skilled practitioner, who is committed to real change.
 He is especially adept at addressing the psychological concerns of people who endeavor to travel a spiritual path.
 He draws on a life of practical spirituality, decades of business experience and a wealth of diverse cultural interests.
 In his work with couples, Rulik emphasizes learning the communication and listening skills that so often can transform a downward spiraling relationship into an ascending and loving one.